bakhtiar56/ChatApp/README.md

 * More than one client can connect to the server and receive reponse at the same time.
 * Features include, sending a file, message.
 * For list of all possible user commands, type help

+*Run server.py for server
+*Run client.py for client using syntax: python client.py -u username where username is any desired username of the client